 - As a result of the injury, the victim has suffered damages (we’ll cover the issue of damages further in one of the sections below)

-An experienced Washington slip and fall accident lawyer can help you assess your situation, determine whether you have a claim for compensation, and make a compelling case for each of these elements.
+An experienced Tacoma slip and fall accident lawyer can help you assess your situation, determine whether you have a claim for compensation, and make a compelling case for each of these elements.